Niels Kaas: Career

 Kaas returned to Copenhagen in 1557, entering the Danish Chancery three years later.
 His knowledge of history and Latin became invaluable in negotiations with other countries.
 During the Northern Seven Years' War, Kaas remained in Copenhagen and helped negotiate with Sweden in Roskilde.
 In 1570, he helped complete the Peace of Stettin.

 After the death of Chancellor Johan Friis in December 1570, Kaas was appointed Chancellor by the Herredag (lords of the realm) in May 1573.
 In 1575, he became the second-most powerful person in the country on the death of the Steward of the Realm, Peder Oxe.
 Frederick II greatly relied on Kaas's negotiating skills.
 As chancellor, Kaas helped solve the question of succession for John II, Duke of Schleswig-Holstein-Haderslev and John II, Duke of Schleswig-Holstein-Sonderburg in 1582.
+In August 1582, Kaas was involved in the reception of the English ambassador Peregrine Bertie, 13th Baron Willoughby de Eresby at Kronborg.

 He also served as the Chancellor of the University of Copenhagen, and under his leadership the university created its first professorship in history.
 Many of his writings survive from this time.
 He took special interest in the research of astronomy under Tycho Brahe, and of history in general.